photo © Italo Caira

-There was also a Roman temple dedicated to Bacchus located near the Church of Santa Maria della Pace.
+There was also a Roman temple dedicated to Bacchus located near to the present Church of Santa Maria della Pace.

 During the Middle Ages there was a settlement here named Mons Acticum.
 The Counts of Aquino built a fortification with a watch tower on a spur of Mount Cairo.
-This had panoramic views of the surrounding territory and was able to defend the lush pasture land and the mountain passes and overlooked the entrance to the Cassino valley.
-Today you can see the remains of the main nucleus, a tower and a water cistern enclosed by a mighty fortified wall.
+This had commanding views of the surrounding territory and was able to defend the lush pasture land and mountain passes and overlooked the entrance to the Cassino valley.
+Today you can see the remains of the main nucleus of the castle, a tower and a water cistern enclosed by a mighty fortified wall.

 The Wells or Pozzi

 Many of the steep hillsides were terraced with tiers of dry stone walls.
 Farmers and shepherds often found that they were short of water.
 Therefore they ingeniously set about carving numerous water cisterns out of the rock in order to collect any precious rainwater.
 Today many of these wells or pozzi have been left abandoned but a few have been well preserved and can be seen in the Fonnelle area.

 Also the shepherds created structures known as caselle.
 These were small circular constructions built with dry stone masonry.
 The roofs were conical and made of wood and straw.
 They served as mountain shelters for the shepherds and a place for making cheese.
 This is an ancient type of architecture used in the Mediterranean area since the 2nd millennium BC.